 The Suspicious Activity Reporting (“SAR”) regime is subject to reform under the ECP following recent scrutiny.
 On 18 June 2019, the Law Commission published a report evaluating the SAR regime and the Anti Money Laundering (“AML”) regime in the UK, highlighting problems with the current legislation and proposing recommendations.

-Major banking institutions in the UK have agreed collectively to invest £6.5 million, whilst the Home Office has committed £3.5 million for a SAR transformation program.
+Major banking institutions in the UK have agreed collectively to invest £6.5m, whilst the Home Office has committed £3.5m for a SAR transformation program.
 In 2018, the SOC Strategy highlighted that a more sophisticated IT system behind the SAR regime was required, with the ECP seeking to complete the first tranche of this transformation by December 2020.

 Upgrades include improving the IT portal and platform, tailoring the submission process, upgrading law enforcement tools to access and analyse the reports, and improving the system workflow of the UK Financial Intelligence Unit in managing SARs.
 By the end of 2020 a longer term “target operating model” for the SAR regime is expected.